Department of World Languages & Literatures

 Courses in World Literature and Culture

 The following list is a sampling of the department’s courses that are offered regularly with lecture, discussion, and readings in English.
-Any of these courses may be taken for humanities divisional credit.
+Most of these courses fulfill several areas in the BU Hub.
 Some satisfy major and minor requirements within specific programs.
 Full course descriptions for current offerings can be found in the Courses section of this Bulletin.

 - CAS LC 250 Masterpieces of Classical Chinese Literature